 Students who fail to meet every requirement will be ineligible for federal financial aid for any future terms/semesters.
 Students must file an appeal to be considered for reinstatement of eligibility.

-A student with extenuating circumstances may submit an appeal as indicated in Student Appeal Instructions.
+A student with extenuating circumstances may submit an appeal as indicated in Student Appeal Instructions and Form.
 Examples of extenuating circumstances include: Student suffered serious illness, injury, or disability; loss due to natural disaster; involuntary call to active military duty; victim of crime or abuse; significant breakdown of family relationship or serious illness, injury or death of close relative.

 All decisions of the Appeals Committee are final.
 There is no further appeals process.
 Unless an appeal is granted for extenuating circumstances, a student can regain eligibility only by coming into compliance with all the above requirements of satisfactory academic progress.